Understanding FHA 203(b) Loans And How They Differ From FHA 203(k) Loans

 What Is An FHA 203(b) Loan?

-The FHA 203(b) loan is a popular mortgage option for first-time home buyers.
+The FHA 203(b) loan is a popular mortgage loan option for first-time home buyers.
 But this mortgage product can be used by most buyers looking for a primary residence.

-Although this is a government-backed loan, you’ll borrow the funds directly with an FHA-approved lender.
+Although this is a government-backed loan, you’ll borrow the funds directly from an FHA-approved lender.
 These lenders can offer 15- or 30-year mortgages to buyers that come with relatively low interest rates and less strict credit requirements.

 Who Is Eligible For An FHA 203(b)?